 Alvotech Completes $137 Million Private Share Placement

-/EIN News/ -- REYKJAVIK, Iceland, Jan.
-23, 2023 (GLOBE NEWSWIRE) -- Alvotech (NASDAQ: ALVO), a global biotech company specializing in the development and manufacture of biosimilar medicines for patients worldwide, today announced the completion of a private placement of approximately $137 million, at current exchange rates, of its ordinary shares, par value $0.01 per share, (the “Shares”) at a purchase price of $11.57 per Share at current exchange rates.
-The Shares are expected be delivered from previously issued treasury shares held by Alvotech’s subsidiary, Alvotech Manco ehf.
+REYKJAVIK, Iceland, Jan.
+23, 2023 (GLOBE NEWSWIRE) -- Alvotech ALVO, a global biotech company specializing in the development and manufacture of biosimilar medicines for patients worldwide, today announced the completion of a private placement of approximately $137 million, at current exchange rates, of its ordinary shares, par value $0.01 per share, (the "Shares") at a purchase price of $11.57 per Share at current exchange rates.
+The Shares are expected be delivered from previously issued treasury shares held by Alvotech's subsidiary, Alvotech Manco ehf.

 The offer or sale of the Shares was made in an overseas directed offering directed solely into Iceland to professional clients or eligible counterparties in accordance with European Parliament and Council Directive 2014/65/EC, and in accordance with local laws and customary practices and documentation.